-What's up, Abby?
+What's up, Amy?
 You heard a lot of gossip when you served tea to a group of ladies in the 19th century?

 Mrs. Blanchard actually has grey hair but uses hair dye regularly so no one can tell?